• Skip to primary navigation

 Funding Fairness

-The WSIB Funding Review (2010-2011), chaired by Professor Harry Arthurs, followed a series of reports commenting on the Board’s finances, including the the 2009 Auditor General’s report (s.3.14) and 2010 Chair’s Consultation report.
+The WSIB Funding Review (2010-2011), chaired by Professor Harry Arthurs, followed a series of reports commenting on the Board’s finances, including the the 2009 Auditor General’s report (s.3.14) and 2010 Chair’s Consultation report (Steve Mahoney).

-The Review considered unfunded liability, premium rate setting, rate groups, employer incentive programs (experience rating), funding occupational disease claims and indexation of benefits.
+The Arthurs Review considered unfunded liability, premium rate setting, rate groups, employer incentive programs (experience rating), funding occupational disease claims and indexation of benefits.
 The injured worker community participated in large numbers, with personal accounts and detailed submissions, and raised related issues that should be considered, particularly universal coverage.
-Arthurs’ report, “Funding Fairness”, was released in May 2012.

-Although he supported a transition to full funding, Arthurs made other recommendations that would help injured workers but are being ignored by the WSIB and government:
+Although his comprehensive report “Funding Fairness” (May 2012) supported a transition to full funding, Arthurs made other recommendations that would help injured workers if adopted, in particular that:

-• All injured workers should be fully and automatically protected from inflation and the rise of the cost of living
+• All injured workers should be fully and automatically protected from inflation and rise in the cost of living

 • Injured workers do not have enough resources to speak out